Keith-Cancel/Bunki/readme.md

 void* bunki_data_get(bunki_t ctx);
 ```

 This function does the same thing as [bunki_ctx_data_get()](#bunki_ctx_data_get), but allows you to get the value of the co-routine local variable outside of the coroutine.
-This Can also be able helpful if the caller decides it is done with a coroutine.
+This can be helpful if the caller decides it is done with a coroutine.
 That's because if it's a pointer to allocated memory the caller can then free that memory.

 ## bunki_data_set
 ```c